openssl s_server

 -chainCApath dir

-The directory to use for building the chain provided to the client.
-This directory must be in "hash format", see verify for more information.
+A directory containing trusted certificates to use for building the server certificate chain provided to the client.
+This directory must be in "hash format", see openssl-verify for more information.

 -nocert